-5.3 OTHER IMPORTANT SAFETY FEATURES (FIG. 2A, 2B, 2C)
+5.3 OTHER IMPORTANT SAFETY FEATURES (FIG. 2A, 2B)

-Closure Systems: (1) On the front of the Garment; The zipper and stormflap must be properly closed and fastened to offer full protection.
+Closure Systems: () Located on the front of the garment.
+The zipper and stormflap must be properly closed and fastened to offer full protection.

-Bootie: 2 Booties provide chemical and biological protection while your "outer boots" provide physical protection.
-(FIG. 2C) Booties are attached and designed to be worn on the inside of your boot.
-Booties should never be worn as outer boots.
+Socks: 2 Socks provide chemical and biological protection while your "outer boots" provide physical protection.
+Socks are attached and designed to be worn on the inside of your boot.
+Socks should never be worn as outer boots.

-Your Garment has 24 hours of wear durability when operations are comparable to those outlined in Gore report Wear Trial Performance Results of NFPA 1994 Class 3 and NFPA 1992 Compliant GORE® CHEMPAK® Selectively Permeable Fabric as Used in the Extended Response Team (XRT) Suit.
+Your Garment has 24 hours of wear durability when operations are comparable to those outlined in Gore report Wear Trial Performance Results of NFPA 1994, Class 3 and NFPA 1992 Compliant GORE® CHEMPAK® Selectively Permeable Fabric as Used in the Extended Response Team (XRT) Suit.
 A copy of the report may be obtained from W.L.
 Gore & Associates upon request.

-Labels: Othere are two important safety and information labels, all located on the inside of the Garment near the closure.
+Labels: There are important safety and information labels, all located on the back panel of the Garment.
 The Danger and Cleaning Label provides critical safety information and directs you to read and understand this Guide.
 The label also explains the product information and wash instructions.
 Samples of the labels are located on page 2 of this Guide.

-Garment Collar: (4) The neoprene collar provides a close fit around the neck.
-The front zip closure terminates at the collar.
+Garment Collar: 4 The collar provides a close fit around the neck.
+The zipper closure terminates at the collar.